Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 I forget which of those two.

-Uh because Governor Cuomo has this uh ability to exude a self-image of one who has total ability to mesmerize people, and it stems from his 90 eight 1984 Democrat uh convention speech, where they said there was a speech of all time.
+Governor Cuomo has this ability to exude a self-image of one who has total ability to mesmerize people.

 He lived off that speech for quite a while.

-Our theme song was screaming Jay Hawkins, folks.
+Our theme song was Screaming Jay Hawkins, folks.

-Pops those peas.
+Pops those peas?

 Listen to this answer.

-I don't think that uh there's any question, but that religion is very relevant now, more relevant than it has been for a long time.
+Religion is very relevant now, more relevant than it has been for a long time.

-Uh religion is a very important subject.
+Religion is a very important subject.

-But of course, when he's asked about this is, well, my religious beliefs are mine, and I don't believe in imposing them on everyone else.
+But of course, when he's asked about this is, well, my religious beliefs are mine and I don't believe in imposing them on everyone else.

 Well, he certainly does believe that and did believe it about opposing his political views on everybody else.